paavomare/Bruckner-Study-Book-Viewer/documentation-encoding.md

 #### &lt;cpMark&gt;

 This element is used to encode instructions or indications (such as “etc.” or “like above”) intended to result in filling gaps in the score with material written elsewhere.
 The attributes `@origin.startid` and `@origin.endid` are necessary to reference the measures, which are to be inserted, as well as `@tstamp` and `@tstamp2`, which are used to state the position of the inserted content in the new measure.
+For the source view, the cpMarks are processed via XSLT and `choice` elements with `abbr` and `expan` containing the copied material and the abbreviation (in fact, a `space`) are inserted.
+For the work view, the `abbr` elements are deleted to show only the semantic text, not the scripture.

 ---

 #### &lt;del&gt;

-This element contains material, which is deleted.
+This element contains material that has been deleted.
 To specify the kind of the deletion, we use different values for the attribute `@rend`: “strike”, “erased”, and “overwritten”.
 The last two values were added to the schema for this particular project.
 Information about writing in pencil is given by `@hand=”#Bleistift”`.

 ---